Skip to main content

 Book help early if your return includes a 1099-R, renter credit, or county property question.
 Those returns take longer than a simple Social Security-only filing.

-• Hawaii Tax Help: The free tax site list is one of the fastest ways to find Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) help in Hawaii.
+• Hawaii Tax Help: The free tax site list is one of the fastest ways to find Volunteer Income Tax Assistance (VITA) help in Hawaii.
+The site says to bring picture ID, Social Security cards or approved proof, and original tax documents.

 What to gather before filing or asking for help